kagahd/pigallery2-metadata-editor/README.md

 - Immediate visual updates in PiGallery2 after saving metadata – no restart or rescan necessary.
 - Modified files synced back to mobile (e.g. F-Stop) show updated tags instantly.
 - Safe: all changes are performed via `exiftool`, optionally with a backup created.
+- This setup leaves the PiGallery2 source **completely untouched**, so you benefit from future updates without merge conflicts.

 ## Architecture